 Evaluating the Threat of Centralized Bitcoin Mining

 As a result, the threat of Bitcoin mining centralization is not as real as people think.
-There are only a few Bitcoin mining pools on the network right now and these Bitcoin mining networks do add up to control the majority; however, they do not work together and the individual miners who are a part of these Bitcoin mining pools can switch away from these pools and go elsewhere at any given time.
+There are only a few Bitcoin mining pools on the network right now, and these Bitcoin mining pools do add up to control the majority; however, they do not work together, and the individual miners who are a part of these Bitcoin mining pools can switch away from these pools and go elsewhere at any given time.
 For example, Slushpool controls about 10 percent of the total hash rate on the Bitcoin mining market.
-While they might become malicious actors at some point, the miners who are a part of that specific Bitcoin mining pool would simply go elsewhere.
+While they might become malicious actors at some point, the miners who are a part of that specific Bitcoin mining pool would go elsewhere.
 This is what happened back in 2014 when one group started to approach that 51 percent mark.
 In the end, the people who use Bitcoin mining know that their future is going to depend on the network remaining decentralized.
-If there is ever a time when the network might start to become centralized, there is a good chance that those who are involved will simply switch pools and go elsewhere.
+If there is ever a time when the network might start to become centralized, there is a good chance that those who are involved will switch pools and go elsewhere.

 To sum it up, those who have coins through Bitcoin mining are going to be safe.
 There is not a real threat from Bitcoin mining centralization because the incentive isn’t there for collusion.
 People can make more money at a higher rate by merely playing the game and building new blocks legitimately.
 The future of Bitcoin mining looks safe.